Your Child's Wellbeing

 We are always trying to think of new ways to support children’s mental health and the worries they may have, whether it be yoga, gardening club, nurture groups, breakfast club, early help assessments , liaising with parents/carers or simply providing time out for a child to speak to one of our Learning Mentors or a member of staff.

-Please see below the February Newsletter from Warwickshire Health & Wellbeing Service. (click the image to follow the link)
+Please see below the latest Newsletter from Warwickshire Health & Wellbeing Service.

 Think Ninja is a new App which is aimed at increasing self-help knowledge and skills for children and young people (10-18 years old) who may be experiencing increased anxiety and stress during the crisis.
 Please click the picture below to read more...